rickdot/IK2215-guaranteedUDP/README.md

 # IK2215-guaranteedUDP

-The programming assignment for the course IK2215 Advanced Internetworking.
+The programming assignment for the course IK2215 Advanced Internetworking in KTH.

 Implement a protocol called Guaranteed UDP which provides guaranteed delivery based on UDP.